webchick/aiven-docs/docs/platform/howto/byoc/assign-project-custom-cloud.md

         units where you want your custom cloud to be available.
 1. If you go for the **By selection** option, the **Assign organizational units** field and the **Assign projects** field show up.
-Enter the names of organizational units and/ or projects in which you want to be able to use your custom cloud.
+Enter the names of organizational units and/ or projects where to enable your custom cloud.

 ## Prerequisites

--   Administrator's role for your Aiven organization
+-   [Super admin](/docs/platform/howto/make-super-admin) role for your Aiven organization
 -   At least one
     [custom cloud created](/docs/platform/howto/byoc/create-custom-cloud) in your Aiven
     organization